MattWoelk/DirectedDiffusion/README.txt

 - reinforcements          monocast  (datum is null)
 - unsent reinforced data  monocast
   - sent to the corresponding reinforcement id
-- reinforced data requests(Packet)
+- interestsSentAsTheSink
-- Interests send as the sink
   - so we can refer back and see which was sent by the current node.
-- Interests to respond to as the source
+- interstsToRespondToAsTheSource
   - interests to be responded to as reinforced data

-Take in packet.
-Parse it.
-It is either an interest, exp data, or reinforcement

-Interests: broadcast; known: sender and type and id ExpData  : broadcast; known: sender and type and id
-Reinforce: monocast ; known: to and data
-reinfData: monocast ; known: to and data

 What to do if the following is received:

-- all share the same ID
+- all share the same ID as the original interest which was sent

 interest
   - store who sent it for this id (only store one per id)